hend07/NDI-AI-Assistant/README.md

 ### ❌ The Business Problem

-Organizations often face difficulties in understanding and navigating national data governance requirements issued by the **Saudi Data and Artificial Intelligence Authority (SDAIA)**, including the **National Data Index (NDI / Nadee)**.
+Organizations often face difficulties in understanding and navigating national data governance requirements issued by the **Saudi Data and Artificial Intelligence Authority (SDAIA)**, including the **NDI**.

 The official governance documentation can be extensive and contain numerous requirements, controls, and guidelines.
 Manually searching through these documents to find the relevant requirement for a specific question can be time-consuming and may make it difficult for users to quickly identify the exact supporting evidence.